 Other neuro-toxic chemicals featured in commercial insect repellents include Permethrin, a synthetic pyrethroid insecticide, which is so strong, it’s advised not to touch the skin and is only permitted on clothing and lawn spraying.
 Permethrin is commonly recommended for repelling ticks, a rising concern throughout the United States, however like DEET, it's neuro-toxic, and may lead to alarming health hazards.
 Permethrin is known to kill ticks on contact, but many people aren't aware it also kills off fish once it leaks into the water systems, as a result of people spraying their lawns with this toxic insecticide.

 Do these chemicals sound safe to drench on yourself or your loved ones?
 We just don’t think it’s worth the risk!

 TICK BAN is specifically formulated to target ticks and can be safely applied to the entire family, including your dog!
 Made with fresh and uplifting essential oils including cedar, peppermint, geranium, lemongrass and thyme, this non-greasy repellent is a treat for you and your family’s senses and a nightmare for ticks.
 (Some people say the herbal-minty aroma smells so good it doubles as an air freshener!)
-Cedar and peppermint oils are known to shut down the tick’s nervous system and in harmony with our other potent oils, cause these little 8-legged critters to run in the opposite direction.
+Cedar and peppermint oils are known to shut down the tick’s nervous system.
+In harmony with our other potent oils, these powerful essential oils cause these little 8-legged critters to run in the opposite direction.
 (BONUS!
 Tick Ban is also excellent for repelling fleas!)